Gulfy034/device_xiaomi_rubens-TWRP_hyperOS/README.md

 The Redmi K50 (codenamed _"rubens"_) is a high-end, mid-range smartphone from Xiaomi.

 > [!TIP]

 > This is for the STABLE version of the redmi k50 (rubens) device.

-> Only uses in HyperOS, do not build it for MIUI !
+> Only uses in CN-STABLE-HyperOS, do not build it for MIUI !

 ## Device specifications